reynaldop96/CS-Projects/README.md

 <img src="https://github.com/reynaldop96/PICTURES/blob/master/pic6.png" width="1000">

-Then, we employ Dijkstra's Shortest Paths Algorithm between all (blue) vertices of the new grid, and we set the weight (in red below) to each edge between the (blue) grid vertices.
+Then, we employ Dijkstra's Shortest Paths Algorithm to find shortest path (using green triangles) between all (blue) vertices of the new grid, and we set the weight (in red below) to each edge between the (blue) vertices.
 Blue vertices that don't have a direct path to each other using green triangles are set to infinity.

 Then, we employ Dijkstra's Shortest Paths Algorithm between the origin vertex v0.0.0 and all blue vertices in the same cell.
 We do the same for the final vertex v2.2.0 and all adjacent blue vertices.
 Then we employ Dijkstra's Shortest Paths Algorithm again between the blue vertex closest to v0.0.0 and the blue vertex closest to v2.2.0
 Finally, we return the total path and its weight.